- Access to premises

 People with disabilities who receive services provided for in legislation may have rights in relation to a range of matters involving eligibility, placement, assessment, critical dates, service or treatment plans, use of regulated/restricted treatments, involuntary treatment/care, financial matters, and the manner in which such services are provided.
 For example, the DSA (Cth) has “standards” that service providers must meet in order to continue to receive funding under the Act.

 The MHA and the Disability Act both provide for written information regarding clients' rights to be presented to the client on commencement of the service, and allow for the review of a range of decisions.
-For more information, see: Chapters 16*4 Psychiatric Disability and 16*5 Intellectual Disability.
+For more information, see Chapter 16.4: Psychiatric Disability, and Chapter 16.5: Intellectual Disability.

 The CSO Act redefines the following terms: